German academia doesn’t have world-class universities and is self-avowedly egalitarian.

 Where does this stronger desire for egalitarianism come from?
 Looking one century into the past, German universities were renowned throughout the West.
 Various American universities that are by now world-leading explicitly took the “Humboldtian” model of higher education as a gold standard worth emulating.
-As detailed by William Kirby’s recent book “Empires of Ideas”, German universities lost much of their standing through the upheaval and destruction of World War II.
-A figure in Miguel Urquiola’s ‘Markets, Minds, and Money’ plots this decline, showing which universities Nobel prize winners attended before receiving their Nobel awards.
+But, as detailed by William Kirby’s recent book “Empires of Ideas”, German universities lost much of their standing through the upheaval and destruction of World War II.
+For instance, some of the greatest mathematicians of the 20th century, e.g., John von Neumann, were forced or chose to leave following the Nazis’ rise to power.
+A figure in Miguel Urquiola’s ‘Markets, Minds, and Money’ plots the resulting decline, showing which universities Nobel prize winners attended before receiving their awards.

-Subsequent reforms made many universities increasingly ungovernable through exaggerated democratization of university decision-making.
+Subsequent reforms during the 60s made many universities increasingly ungovernable through exaggerated democratization of university decision-making.
 Finally, the horrors of Nazi ideology made explicit talk of nurturing an elite unpalatable.

 The cultural effect of this past manifested in a recent conversation with a German professor: When I pointed out the potential value of building a German Ivy-league type university, he was concerned mainly by how this would make all other German universities look second class.

 Faced with a university landscape with no clear hierarchy, students disperse among many universities that do not differ much in their prestige.